-- .02 If a favorable determination letter is issued in response to an application for recognition of exemption from Federal income tax under § 501 or § 521, the application form, any supporting documents, and any determination letter issued in response to the application (including a proposed adverse determination letter), are available for public inspection upon request under § 6104(a)(1).
-In addition, letters or documents issued by the Service that an organization is or is not a private foundation, or described in §§ 509(a), 4940(d)(2), 4942(j)(3), or 4943(f) are disclosed under § 6104.
-However, there are certain limited disclosure exceptions for a trade secret, patent, process, style of work, or apparatus, if the Service determines that the disclosure of the information would adversely affect the organization. - (1) The public can request information available for public inspection under § 6104(a)(1) by submitting Form 4506-A, Request for Public Inspection or Copy of Exempt or Political Organization IRS Form.
+.02 If a favorable determination letter is issued in response to an application for recognition of exemption from Federal income tax under $\S$ 501 or $\S$ 521, the application form, any supporting documents, and any determination letter issued in response to the application (including a proposed adverse determination letter), are available for public inspection upon request under $\S$ 6104(a)(1).
+In addition, letters or documents issued by the Service that an organization is or is not a private foundation, or described in $\S$ 509(a), $\S$ 4940(d)(2), $\S$ 4942(j)(3), or $\S$ 4943(f) are disclosed under $\S$ 6104.
+However, there are certain limited disclosure exceptions for a trade secret, patent, process, style of work, or apparatus, if the Service determines that the disclosure of the information would adversely affect the organization.

+- (1) The public can request information available for public inspection under § 6104(a)(1) by submitting Form 4506-A, Request for Public Inspection or Copy of Exempt or Political Organization IRS Form, or by using such other form or procedure as the IRS may specify.
 Organizations should ensure that applications and supporting documents do not include unnecessary personal identifying information (such as bank account numbers or social security numbers) that could result in identity theft or other adverse consequences if publicly disclosed. - (2) The tax-exempt organization is required to make its application for recognition of exemption, supporting documents, and any determination letter issued in response to the application (including a proposed adverse determination letter) available for public inspection without charge.
 For more information about the tax-exempt organization's disclosure obligations, see Publication 557, Tax-Exempt Status for Your Organization.